- Internet connectivity and browsers are not optional in these troubled times so any issues must be addressed quickly.

 If you’re getting There is a problem with this website’s security certificate message on your PC, the cause might be your antivirus.

 More exactly, it can sometimes interfere with your web browser and cause this and other errors to appear.

 However, you can fix the problem in most cases simply by changing your antivirus settings.
 Sometimes a single setting can interfere with your browser and cause this problem.

-If this doesn’t work, you might be able to fix the issue simply by disabling your antivirus temporarily.
+If this doesn’t work, you might be able to fix the issue simply by disabling the antivirus temporarily.

-In case that doesn’t work, you might have to remove your antivirus.
-After you uninstall your antivirus, check if the issue is still present.
-If not, you should consider switching to a different antivirus solution.
+In case that doesn’t work, you might have to remove the software.
+After uninstalling it, check if the issue is still present.
+If not, you should consider switching to a different tool.

 We strongly recommend Bitdefender for a number of reasons but the most important one is that this antivirus had the best detection rate for the past 5 years.